News, events, media, seminars and more

 The widepsread use of personal devices for work purposes, if undetected by businesses’ IT management, may pose considerable risks.
 Not only can these devices hold a considerable amount of data which may leave the business open to theft of confidential data or customer lists, but it will also prove difficult for IT departments to monitor employee activity such as use of the internet, emails sent and received and adhering to their acceptable use policy.

-It is extremely important to consider these personal devices when conducting a forensic investigation as they may hold the key to your case.
+It is extremely important to consider these personal devices when conducting a digital forensic investigation as they may hold the key to your case.

 London: 0207 438 2045